Ruaghain/dev-setup/README.md

 To allow for the grep function to work as expected the ripgrep package needs to be installed.
 Run the following command to do this: `sudo apt-get install ripgrep`

 ##### Fonts
 To allow the correct icons to be displayed when using the `nvim-tree` component the relevant font needs to be installed.
-I used the `test` font which can be found at [NerdFonts](https://www.nerdfonts.com/)
+I used the `MonoidNerdFont` font which can be found at [NerdFonts](https://www.nerdfonts.com/)

 ###### Installation
 1. Download and extract the relevant font.